awslabs/fhir-works-on-aws-deployment/README.md

 ## Feedback

 We'd love to hear from you!
-Please reach out to our team: [fhir-works-on-aws-dev](mailto:fhir-works-on-aws-dev@amazon.com) for any feedback.
+Please reach out to our team via GitHub Issues for any feedback.